jrotolo/jrotolo.github.io/about/index.md

 If you need a programmer with passion and drive then contact me.

 ## The tools I use:
- - Text Editor - Vim or Sublime
+ - Text Editor - Vim and Sublime Text 3
- - IDE - Netbeans
  - Terminal Shell - GNU Bash
  - Operating System - Ubuntu and Windows
  - Source Control - Git

+## The languages I like:
+ - Ruby
+ - Java/C++
+ - Javascript
+ - Lisp